 Appreciating the opportunity

-Most of the business travel I’ve done, has been to places I haven’t been to before.
+Most of the business travel I’ve done has been to places I haven’t been to before.
 Even with very little time, I’ve been able to see things that might not have been available to me otherwise.
-While visiting Beijing we got a hosted tour of the Forbidden City and managed to see the Great Wall.
-If I was a tourist, I would spend a lot more time there at a time that would have been chosen by me.
-In this case, I appreciated the short time that offered me the opportunity and appreciated it for what it was, not for what it would’ve been.
+While visiting Beijing, we got a hosted tour of the Forbidden City and managed to see the Great Wall.
+If I were a tourist, I would spend a lot more time there at a time that I would have chosen.
+In this case, I appreciated the short time that offered me the opportunity and enjoyed it for what it was, not for what it would’ve been.

 Become a better traveller

 Business travel has made me a better traveller.
 I am very comfortable living out of my suitcase, planning my time and switching between different modes of transportation.
 It exposed me to different business cultures, which sometimes helps when I travel for pleasure.
 It has broadened my experiences, allowed for personal growth and helped me develop a broader range of skills that I can use in all aspects of my life.

 When you travel for work, you can often use loyalty programs.
 If your credit card offers points, everything you pay for while you are away accumulates points.
 The same can be applied to loyalty programs with airlines, hotels, car rentals, etc. It’s a great way to use business travel to offset your trip at a later time.